-Since I started making our new favorite Vanilla Bean Ice Cream this summer, King-Man and I have been trying out different toppings.
+It's so versatile!
+When I make our favorite Vanilla Bean Ice Cream, King-Man and I like to try out different toppings.
 This raspberry sauce is our definite favorite.
 It's a delicious topping or mix-in for lots of other things, too:

-I figured out how to make this sauce in the microwave, just to keep it simple and avoid using my stove during our heat wave.
+It's so easy!
+I figured out how to make this sauce in the microwave, just to keep it simple and avoid using my stove in the summer heat.
 Boy, is this easy.
 Boy, does it taste yummy.
 Last night King-Man crowned vanilla bean ice cream topped with this sauce as his #1 favorite dessert.
 (To be honest, that could easily change as soon as I make another of his favorites.
 Like Velvet Hot Fudge Sauce.)

 Step 1.
-Assemble the ingredients: raspberries (fresh or frozen), brown sugar, fresh lemon juice.
+Assemble the ingredients: raspberries (fresh or frozen), sugar, fresh lemon juice.